Leveraging Technologies To Better Position The Business

 • Drug delivery to the targeted region of the body

-• Successful release of the drug
+• The successful release of the drug

 Nanoparticles can be targeted to avoid the body's defense mechanisms that can improve drug delivery.
 Complex drug delivery mechanisms are being developed like drugs placed in the body can be activated on a signal, this type of drug delivery systems may also be able to prevent tissue damage through controlled drug release, reduced drug clearance rates, a minimum effect of the drug on nonaffected tissue.